schodaw/TWEB-Project1/documentation/Technical documentation.md

 	</div>

-### AngularJS <a id="AngularJS"></a>
+### Angular.js <a id="Angular.js"></a>

-**AngularJS** is an open-source web application framework for client-side model-view-controller architecture which allows to develop single-page applications.
+**Angular.js** is an open-source web application framework for client-side model-view-controller architecture which allows to develop single-page applications.

 It works by reading the HTML page, which has embedded into it additional tag attributes.
-Those attributes are interpreted as directives telling Angular to bind input or output parts of the page to a model that is represented by JavaScript variables.
+Those attributes are interpreted as directives telling Angular.js to bind input or output parts of the page to a model that is represented by JavaScript variables.
 The binding is two-ways.

 An example of the directive `ng-repeat` and the variable `chat` :